 What did the research involve?

-A mixed-method approach was adopted which comprised an evaluation of our criteria and guidance, analysis of sample case files, and analysis of how we present allegations of impairment to doctors at the end of our investigations.
+We looked to adopt a mixed-method approach.
+This comprised an evaluation of our criteria and guidance and analysis of sample case files.
+And analysis of how we present allegations of impairment to doctors at the end of our investigations.
 Interviews with a small number of fitness to practise staff examining the decision-making processes and a literature review were also conducted.